Curriculum and Instruction (CI)

 Examines the curriculum and philosophy of teaching students in high school grades.
 Students will focus on a number of related topics including teaching a diverse student population, including all students in instruction, using technology for teaching high school English, Mathematics, Science, and Social Studies and alternative means of assessing students' learning.
 Seminar content will be integrated with coursework in instructional technology, assessment, and special education with high school students.
 Coursework is integrated with a high school field experience.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CI 401.
 Requires concurrent enrollment in CI/EPSY 485 and SPED 405.

 Emphasizes the practical application of theory and recommended practices for developing curriculum, teaching, and assessing learning in the middle and senior high school years.
-3 or 4 undergraduate hours.
-3 or 4 graduate hours.
+3 undergraduate hours.
+3 graduate hours.
 Prerequisite: CI 402 or CI 403.
 Concurrent enrollment in EDPR 442 required.

 Examines the contexts of elementary education in the public schools.
 Includes content on teaching as a profession and community/family contexts of education.
 Coursework is integrated with field experiences with elementary children.
 2 or 3 undergraduate hours.
 2 or 3 graduate hours.
 Prerequisite: Admission to the Elementary Teacher Education Program.